 The following set of rules apply to the selection and confirmation process as a whole.
 If necessary, a paragraph discussing the interpretation of each rule is included.

-(1) The principal function of the nominating committee is to recruit and nominate candidates for open IESG and IAB positions.
+(1)The principal functions of the nominating committee are to review the open IESG and IAB positions and to either nominate its incumbent or recruit a superior candidate.